HumphreyDotSln/unlsycn-avatar/README.md

 ## CSS Generator

-The CSS generator can generate a CSS file which includes the base64-encoded font with the latest ttf file.
+The CSS generator can generate a CSS file which includes the base64-encoded font with the latest TrueType file.

+Usage:

+`python .\css-generator.py`